-Thank you to everyone who helped us in 2012!
+We're grateful for all the people who volunteered with us this year!
 Whether you shared your expertise as a Connections program leader, weeded and watered planting beds at Bridge Gardens, cleared trails, helped create our successful fundraising events, or attended weekly work days at the Agricultural Center - we thank you!
 The Trust relies upon you - we couldn't do what we do without your time and energy!

-And, if you're interested in learning how you can join our volunteer team, please contact Outreach Manager Kathy Kennedy at 631.283.3195 or firstname.lastname@example.org.
+Interested in learning how you can join our volunteer team?
+Please contact Outreach Manager Kathy Kennedy at 631.283.3195 or email@example.com.
 We would love to get you involved!

 Connections Events: Work with Trust staff to greet and register attendees at the events -- workshops, hikes, farm visits, and more -- and stick around to enjoy the program.